matannahmani/matannahmani/README.md

-- 👋 Hi, I’m @matannahmani
+- 👋 Hi, I’m Matan
-- 🚀 Founder @ Ada AI – shaping the future of autonomous coding. ⚙️ Passionate about AI, system design, and shipping real-world solutions. 🤝 Always open to cutting-edge collaborations.
+- 🚀 Founder @ Ada AI – shaping the future of autonomous coding with Kodu. ⚙️ Passionate about AI, system design, and shipping real-world solutions. 🤝 Always open to cutting-edge collaborations.
 We're hiring!
 - 📫 Reach me at matan@im-ada.ai
 <!---
 matannahmani/matannahmani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.